HamzaBow/spaceship-controller/README.md

-# Getting Started with Create React App
+# Spaceship Controller.

+This is a coding challenge.
+It is building an app that allows the user to control a spaceship on a grid.

+The app is built with React and Redux Toolkit.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).